Yu-1206/ChineseChess/README.md

 (6) When the cannon(炮/砲) captures a piece, it has to jump over only 1 piece but it can be of either side of the target.

 (7) Before a pawn(兵/卒) crosses the "river border", it may only move one step forward; after it crosses the "river border", it may move one step forward or one step sideways, but not backward.

+##Simple Description
+(1)Player need to enter the name to start the game.
+In the game interface, there are 4 available button: resign, regret, save, quit. resign is means surrender to opponent. regret button allow player to undo the last move. player can save the incomplete game by click save button. when player click quit button, the game will be closed.

+(2)Player can reload incomplete game if s/he saved the game in the previous playing.

+(3)during the game, red side goes first, and there will be hinted that show the movable place.

+(4)chess movement will be shown on the Movement list in the game interface